Teva to enter Korean drugs market with Handok venture

 The move comes after Jeremy Levin, new chief executive of the world’s largest generic drug company, last week set out a strategic plan, vowing to reshape Teva into “the most indispensable medicines company in the world” and provide significant value to its shareholders.

-Levin said Teva’s growth centered on five areas: accelerating growth platforms, extending its global presence, engaging in strategic business development, protecting and expanding its core franchises and reduce its core cost base.
+Levin said Teva’s growth centred on five areas: accelerating growth platforms, extending its global presence, engaging in strategic business development, protecting and expanding its core franchises and reduce its core cost base.

 “Our business venture with Handok is a strategic fit for Teva in these growth areas and aligns with our commitment to address global medical, societal and consumer needs,” Levin told Reuters on Monday.

-“Teva recognizes the importance of growing in east Asia, both for our shareholders and the patients who will benefit from having access to our medicines,” Levin said.
+“Teva recognises the importance of growing in east Asia, both for our shareholders and the patients who will benefit from having access to our medicines,” Levin said.

 Teva will hold 51 percent and Handok will own the rest, in a venture which will be Teva’s first in east Asia outside Japan and which is due to start operations in the next few months.
 Financial details were not disclosed.